 It all starts with somebody stumbling your article.
 When one friend discovers or thumbs up your article, this sends a message to StumbleUpon that the page is popular so it sends it out to more people.
 The more people that give it the thumbs up vote, the more people see it.
 This creates a snowball effect and gives exposure of your article to new stumblers.

 Do some onsite exposure as well.
 Put Stumble button onto your articles to remind people to vote for your article.
 Link to your StumbleUpon profile on your About page and encourage your readers to add you as a friend.
-Install Referrer Detector, one of the best plugins, to your blog.
+Install Referrer Detector, one of the interesting WordPress plugins, to your blog.
 This plugin displays a greeting message to visitors that come from different referrers.
 For example, you can welcome your StumbleUpon visitors with following message: “Hello fellow Stumbler!
 Don’t forget to give me a thumbs up if you like this page!”

 Analyse the performance